SubdivisionSilverleaf at DC Ranch - Horseshoe Canyon

 Property Sub TypeSingle Family - Detached

-This estate is a beautiful expression of ranch hacienda-style architecture.
+Immediate occupancy on this beautiful ranch hacienda-style architecture inside Silverleaf.
 Designed by acclaimed architect John Sather of Swaback Partners, it was built with the highest quality materials and workmanship, and every room reflects extraordinary attention to detail.
 Nestled on six acres on the side of the McDowell Mountains - and backing onto a nature preserve - the property is truly a mountainside sanctuary that offers both privacy and an organic connection to the Sonoran Desert.
 The entrance speaks volumes about what's inside.
 The imposing arched front door with seeded-glass panels was custom crafted of reclaimed materials by La Puerta of Santa Fe, and the two-story entryway features a commanding chandelier fabricated by the trade-only designer Paul Ferrante.
-Must see MOTION VIDEO & The hardwood floors in the house are made of distressed hickory, and they perfectly compliment the artisanal plasterwork on the walls.
+The hardwood floors in the house are made of distressed hickory, and they perfectly compliment the artisanal plasterwork on the walls.
 Imported from Italy, the Albertini windows and glass-paneled doors, with their rich burnt-pine finish, are another strong design element.
 Tucson-based Taber & Co. made the bespoke in-wall mesquite cabinets in the living room, and the custom interior doors are also solid mesquite.

 Attention to detail is found throughout.
 The twin custom granite sinks in the kitchen feature integrated drain boards chiseled into the countertop no dish racks needed.
 To reduce back strain when rolling dough, chopping vegetables, or doing other prep work, the center island was set at an above-standard 42" height.
 Electric outlets throughout the house were faux painted to match the surrounding walls and backsplashes.
 The three decorative panels on each interior door were deliberately sized so that the door lever is perfectly centered on the door rail.
 And the massive living room fireplace surround was entirely assembled from book-matched marble slabs, to stunning effect.